 Net loss per share is computed using the weighted average number of shares of common stock outstanding.
 Common equivalent shares are excluded from the computation as their effect is anti-dilutive, except that, pursuant to Securities and Exchange Commission Staff Accounting Bulletins, common and common equivalent shares issued (or stock option and warrant grants) at prices below the public offering price during the twelve month period prior to the initial public offering have been included in the calculation as if they were outstanding for all periods through March 31, 1995, using the treasury stock method.
 The net loss per share was (0.86) and (1.18) for the years ended December 31, 1995 and 1994, respectively.
-Shares used in the net loss per share calculation were 2,509,963 and 2,151,643 for the years ended December 31, 1995, using the treasure outstand the net loss per share calculation were 2,509,963 and 2,151,643 for the years ended December 31, 1995 and 1994, respectively.
+Shares used in the net loss per share calculation were 2,509,963 and 2,151,643 for the years ended December 31, 1995 and 1994, respectively.